 In addition to my clinical work as a midwife, I co-facilitate and organize the Trans and Queer Pregnancy and Parenting Group at our clinic and online.
 This is a monthly group that provides support, resources and community dialogue for trans and queer folks on the parenting journey.

-I also work as an inter-disciplinary educator with a focus on gender affirming care in midwifery, obstetric and nursing, my intention is to support health care workers to provide safer and more accessible care to everyone accessing pregnancy, birth and postpartum services.
+I also work as an inter-disciplinary educator with a focus on gender affirming care in midwifery, obstetrics and nursing, my intention is to support health care workers to provide safer and more accessible care to everyone accessing pregnancy, birth and postpartum services.

 I am continually inspired by my community and the families I serve.
 I keep growing through this work and gain so much from the people who pass through my care.